dog-18/openpassport-rs/README.md

 - The SDK is currently about 70% complete for the 1Step verification process.
 - The server is functional but still in development.
 - The Deno integration is in the experimental phase blocked by [openpassport/issues/190](https://github.com/zk-passport/openpassport/issues/190).
+- The Wasm integration is in an early phase of development.

 ## Project Structure
 Here’s a visual representation of the folder hierarchy: